Click here to see the agenda for the next City Council Meeting

 - Focus on the community's goals, major projects, and long term considerations.

-Vice Mayor John Dell'Osso was first elected to the Council in November 1994 and served as Mayor in 1996.
-In May 2011, he was appointed to fill a vacancy due to the untimely passing of Robert Coleman-Senghor.
-He was elected to a full four-year term in November of 2012.
+Mayor John Dell'Osso was first elected to the Council in November 1994 and served as Mayor in 1996.
+In May 2011, he was appointed to fill a vacancy and was subsequently elected to a full four-year term in November of 2012.

 Councilmember Susan Harvey was elected to the City Council in November 2009 and re-elected in 2012.
 She was appointed as Vice Mayor in 2011 and served as Mayor in 2012.
 She served on the Planning Commission from November 2008 to November 2009.